Why you should explore the Western Cape

 It’s a slow way of life with various sub-regions that divides itself into climate and biology; with exceeding warm temperatures and succulents lands.
-The little towns such as Barrydale, Prince Albert and Matjiesfontein offer tourists the best ways of experiencing Karoo hospitality, fascinating farm-stall finds, majestic mountains and, arid landscapes that stretch across more than half of this beautiful country we call home.
+The little towns such as Barrydale, Prince Albert, and Matjiesfontein offer tourists the best ways of experiencing Karoo hospitality, fascinating farm-stall finds, majestic mountains and, arid landscapes that stretch across more than half of this beautiful country we call home.

 Mecca of wines in the Cape Winelands

-The Cape winelands, origin of some of the world’s most popular wines is a breathtaking scenic drive; whether it be the Cape Overberg in the south-western Cape, the Stellenbosch wine route, the Wellington region; famous for its brandy, Franschhoek Wine Valley or Constantia; they all home to exquisite wine estates with luxuriant green valleys.
+The Cape Winelands, origin of some of the world’s most popular wines is a breathtaking scenic drive; whether it be the Cape Overberg in the south-western Cape, the Stellenbosch wine route, the Wellington region; famous for its brandy, Franschhoek Wine Valley or Constantia; they all home to exquisite wine estates with luxuriant green valleys.

 Be seduced by the Garden Route

 The Garden Route is a strip of land filled with natural beauty, ravishing coastline shores crowed by a magnitude of forestry land.
-This inspiring route begins alongside Witsand to Albertina to George, Wilderness, Plettenberg all the way up until Tsistikamma.
+This inspiring route begins alongside Witsand to Albertina to George, Wilderness, Plettenberg all the way up until Tsitsikamma.

-It’s the adventure capital for thrill seekers ranging from activities such as scuba diving, paragliding, quad biking, meandering trails and even river rafting.
+It’s the adventure capital for thrill seekers ranging from activities such as scuba diving, paragliding, quad biking, meandering trails, and even river rafting.
 It’s an eco-destination with tons of things to do and a road trip you have to do at least once in your lifetime.